 It’s Monday the 20th of March, early morning, and two purse seine fishermen from Kavala – Giannis and Stathis – meet Giorgos (WWF Greece’s marine officer) and myself at Athens International Airport to start our long journey to Faro, Portugal.

 More than 25 years ago, Norway introduced a ban on discards to stop the decline of the Arctic cod.
 As a result, stocks of the species have recovered.
-The country’s fisheries minister at that time, Lisbeth Berg-Hansen, declared: “I hope the rest of Europe
+The country’s fisheries minister at that time, Lisbeth Berg-Hansen, declared: “I hope the rest of Europe will see

 WWF organises meetings in the field (one per year) tailored to the exchange of experiences between fishers who are participating in the project.